a2-4am/4live/README.md

 ### Memory usage

-When you first run 4LIVE, it will load only a small code stub in low memory (in pages 2 and 3, just below the DOS 3.3 vectors).
-The stub clobbers $800-$8FF in main memory in order to load the rest of the 4LIVE code and your data file directly into $D000 in LC RAM bank 1.

-Thereafter, 4LIVE stays resident in page 3 ($310-$3CF) and in LC RAM bank 1 ($D000-$DFFF), but it does not clobber any other region in main memory.
+When you first run 4LIVE, it will load only a small code stub in low memory, at $023B.
+This stub will load the rest of 4LIVE directly into LC RAM bank 1.
+Thereafter, 4LIVE uses $0309-$03CF in main memory and $D000-$DFFF in LC RAM bank 1.
+4LIVE never uses LC RAM bank 2, auxiliary memory, or any other region in main memory.

-4LIVE never uses LC RAM bank 2 or auxiliary memory.

 ## For users

-Install 4LIVE by typing `BRUN _4LIVE` from the BASIC prompt, or by executing it as the last line of your `HELLO` program.
+Install 4LIVE by typing `BRUN _4LIVE` from the BASIC prompt, or by executing it in your `HELLO` program.

 ```10 PRINT CHR$(4);"BRUN _4LIVE"```